DB Multiverse

 And, as mentioned earlier, the pages were drawn with India ink and pen (with a few touch-ups, of course).
 This is primarily a personal drawing exercise, which I'll try to do monthly (one chapter per month), while also working on other things (feel free to check out my Instagram, gauvain_s, for more).
 Think of this as a spin-off (so not canon...yeah) that takes place after chapter 69 (volume 6) of Dragon Ball and somewhere after volume 19 of Spirou.
 I've made sure everyone can understand it without having read everything.
 Let me know what you think, and enjoy!

-New comic on DBM: Spirou and the Dragon Balls
+New comic on DBM: Hearts Story

 Comment on this news!